tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 The camera frame size can be expressed in any unit, but will be visualized in the default one chosen in the Preferences  →  Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).

-In OpenToonz the Camera is defined by different parameters:
+In Tahoma the Camera is defined by different parameters:

     - X (Width) and Y (Height) frame size of the camera, expressed in the default Camera Unit (usually inches).